-Alexei is very keen to promote new music and most notably, premiered the ‘Serenade’ for Tenor, Horn and Strings by Alex Woolf, commissioned by Aldeburgh Music as part of the Britten Centenary celebrations in November 2013 at Snape Maltings.
-Continuing this collaboration with composer Alex Woolf and fellow oboe student at the Academy, Tom Blomfield, Alexei is a founding member of the Trio for Oboe, Horn and Piano, ‘Watch This Space’.
+Alexei is very keen to promote new music and most notably, premièred the Serenade for Tenor, Horn and Strings by Alex Woolf, commissioned by Aldeburgh Music as part of the Britten Centenary celebrations in November 2013 at Snape Maltings.
+Continuing this collaboration, he has commissioned and premièred several works by composer Alex Woolf such as Aria for Horn and Piano and the trio Watch This Space for Oboe, Horn and Piano.
 In the Summer 2015, Alexei was the horn player in the Britten Pears Contemporary Music course under the direction of Oliver Knussen and Colin Matthews.

 In September 2017 he started a Postgraduate Course with a Scholarship at the Royal Academy of Music under the tuition of Michael Thompson, Martin Owen and Katy Woolley.
 Alexei is very grateful for generous financial support from the Countess of Munster Musical Trust and Revd John Wates.